gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 ### Fork the repository

-If you're not fimiliar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide again a simple explanation:
+If you're not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide again a simple explanation:

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.